LiudmilaLV/-My-Projects-tracker/README.md

 - Create an account
 - Add projects to track
-- "Last 30 Days Progress" pie chart on homepage
+- Use a timer/stopwatch here online
-- Add time to a project manually
+- Or add minutes to a project manually
-- Use a timer/stopwatch online
+- Get "Last 30 Days Progress" pie chart with all your recent projects
-- Watch your progress through a week, a month or a year
+- Watch your progress throughout a week, a month or a year
 - Set a weekly goal and get a scoreboard-like "Last 12 weeks" chart
 ### Screenshots
 ![screenshot1](assets/chart_1.png)